CycleGANS/CycleGANS.github.io/_posts/2018-04-13-Minimal-GAN-Modeling-On-MNIST.md

 ## About the MNIST Dataset

-The dataset is well known I guess due to great Yann LeCun and all unnecessary information can be found [here](http://yann.lecun.com/exdb/mnist/).
+The dataset is well known I guess due to great Yann LeCun and all necessary information can be found [here](http://yann.lecun.com/exdb/mnist/).
 Still if you are wondering about the dataset, here it is :
 <img src= "{{ "/img/Naman/GAN_MNIST/MNIST.png" | prepend: site.baseurl }}">